 From there, a doctor can determine whether it’s primary or secondary Raynaud’s, which is done with the help of patient history, a physical and additional tests like a nailfold capillary exam.

 Some secondary Raynaud's patients can experience tissue damage, nail abnormalities, fingertip ulcers or even gangrene that would require amputation, Makol noted.

 Patients with primary Raynaud’s rarely develop such complications.

 The treatment depends on the severity of the symptoms.

 The condition “can be mild and manageable… or it can be very severe: multiple episodes a day with each episode lasting up to 15 to 20 minutes.
-During that time, you can imagine how painful and discomforting that is,” Makol said.
+During that time, you can imagine how painful and discomforting that is,” Makol says.